CarloLepelaars/q4p/README.md

 # Dependencies

 This notebook series involves very few dependencies, so they will generally be pip installed in the notebook.
+This series is also offered as [Kaggle Notebooks](https://www.kaggle.com/search?q=q4p+-+in%3Anotebooks), which can be forked and explored out of the box.

-We provide a `pyproject.toml` in case you would like to pre-install the dependencies.
+We provide a `pyproject.toml` in case you would like to pre-install dependencies.

 ## With uv (recommended)

-To install dependencies for the `qcforp` notebooks with `uv`:
+To install dependencies for the `q4p` notebooks with `uv`:

 ```bash
 pip install uv